 World Rivers is a global participatory project responding to the essential element of water.
 Individuals from around the world dip white fabric in a local river.
 The fabric pieces are embroidered with the name of the river, location and date and then sewn together into a magnificent curtain.

-The essence of our waterways is captured in white cloth that touchs water.
+The essence of our waterways is captured in white cloth that touches water.
 World Rivers unite regions while the curtain reveals the hidden; the fragile condition of our rivers today.
 Attention is given to our planet's fresh water sources through documentation in the project log, records of water's contributing and vital role in the endurance of unique communities.
-Please visit "Join" to learn how to particpate.
+Please visit "Join" to learn how to participate.

 The World Rivers Curtain is over 150 feet long and growing.
 The project is long-term, begun in 2004 and spanning over a decade.
 One day the River Curtain will be shown in public where many will learn from the stories of others.